TaoStarlit/English/physics.md

 ### Unit and Measurements

 #### helps buddy
-- ate, the 3rd syllable from the last: originate, abbrivate, dominate, accommodate, appropriate
+- ate, the 3rd syllable from the last: originate, abbreviate, dominate, accommodate, appropriate
 - r, l, none: flavor,  favor, papallel,
 - ous, vigorous
 - tutor finder: super prof
-- cube: a square shape:  a weak force is overpowered by the strong force
+- cube: a square shape:  a weak force is overpowered/dominated by the strong force
 - 10 to the power of 2.    two fifth, two over five
-- development, science is a abstract noun, no plural!!
+- development, science is a abstract noun, no plural form!!

 #### Philosophy and Pratice in science
 - philosophy, vital, planet, orbit, invent, arrest